isha06gupta/Identity-Reconciliation-System/README.md

-# BiteSpeed Identity Reconciliation API
+# Identity Reconciliation API

-Backend service built for the BiteSpeed Backend Engineering Internship assignment.
+Backend service built for the.

 The API reconciles customer identities created using different emails or phone numbers and returns a unified customer profile.